 - Approx. 10 million are eaten in UK every Christmas.

-In the US approx. 60 million are eaten at Thanksgiving
+- In the US approximately 60 million are eaten at Thanksgiving

 - Israel is the world’s biggest eater of turkey at 13kg per capita (UK 4.8kg)

 Furthermore, the world record fastest time to pluck three turkeys is 11 min 30.16 sec.
 This was achieved by Paul Kelly of Kelly Turkeys, at Little Claydon Farm, Essex, United Kingdom, on 13 November 2008.
 Attempted as part of Gordon Ramsay’s Cookalong show, Paul went head to head against Gordon Ramsay who plucked three turkeys in 11 min 31.78 sec.

 Source: Guinness Book of Records

 The world record fastest time to carve a turkey is 3 min 19.47 sec and was also achieved by Paul Kelly of Kelly Turkeys at Little Claydon Farm, Essex, UK, on 3 June 2009.
 He went head-to-head against local butcher David Harrison at an event to celebrate the 25th birthday of KellyBronze turkeys.
 This is Paul’s second world record along with the fastest time to pluck three turkeys.
 Source: Guinness Book of Records